 But she wanted more.
 She pulled at the shirt and Linia helped her pull it away before the two of them fell back to the towel.
-As the sun rose and the line of shadow from the trees slowly crept closer to them, threatening to expose them to the full brunt of daylight, Misuko pulled off Linia’s sweats and roamed her eyes over those lovely, long legs.
+As the sun rose and the line of shadow from the trees slowly crept closer to them, threatening to expose them to the full brunt of daylight, Misuko pulled off Linia’s sweats and roamed her eyes over those strong, shapely legs.
 She kissed Linia’s feet, then her calves, her mouth tickling the little hairs on Linia’s shins.
 She pasued at Linia’s knees, then up the length of her thighs to within licking distance of Linia’s sweet mound.
 “Don’t stop!” came Linia’s plaintive whisper.
 “Don’t stop.”

 “I won’t,” Misuko said.
 “Not ever.”
 She kissed Linia’s mound gently, then watched as Linia drew her legs up and open, revealing her hairless mound and glistening, pearlescent inner lips.
 “You are such a work of art.”